 CTA Task Deliverables & Actions Schedule

-Annually, and as

-Monitor and report on project sponsors completion of adopted OBAG required by the
+Monitor and report on project sponsors completion of adopted OBAG program Annually, and as

-program requirements within county respective program
+requirements within county required by the

+respective program

 resolutions

-CTA Task Deliverables & Actions Schedule Prepare and submit list of FHWA federal-aid projects for inclusion in the annual obligation plan development and annual obligation plan update Two times per year Monitor and report on delivery status of FHWA federal-aid local projects within county Quarterly, and as needed Monitor and report on post-programming status of FHWA federal-aid local projects within county Quarterly, and as needed Prepare and submit countywide transportation priorities consistent with regional long-range vision and guidance As Needed Provide project information, such as design concept, scope, cost and schedule, for regionally significant projects Every other year, and as needed Submit CMP Modeling Consistency Checklist Every other year Submit model documentation or other model consistency deliverables As Needed Data share of travel model inputs, including baseline and future networks Annually, and as needed Submit complete streets checklist for any project applying for regional discretionary funds or grant endorsements; and facilitating timely review of checklists prior to the CTA Board taking an action on the project Ongoing Submit status reports on implementation status of projects and programs identified through the CBTP program.
+CTA Task Deliverables & Actions Schedule Prepare and submit list of FHWA federal-aid projects for inclusion in the annual Two times per year obligation plan development and annual obligation plan update Monitor and report on delivery status of FHWA federal-aid local projects within Quarterly, and as needed county Monitor and report on post-programming status of FHWA federal-aid local projects Quarterly, and as needed within county Prepare and submit countywide transportation priorities consistent with regional As Needed long-range vision and guidance Provide project information, such as design concept, scope, cost and schedule, for Every other year, and as regionally significant projects needed Submit CMP Modeling Consistency Checklist Every other year Submit model documentation or other model consistency deliverables As Needed Data share of travel model inputs, including baseline and future networks Annually, and as needed Submit complete streets checklist for any project applying for regional discretionary Ongoing funds or grant endorsements; and facilitating timely review of checklists prior to the CTA Board taking an action on the project Submit status reports on implementation status of projects and programs identified Every other year through the CBTP program.
 List information on fund sources, lead, agency, and timeline for implementation.
-Every other year For the CBTP program, update the assessment of needs, solutions and list of projects/programs for historically underserved communities in the county, including in EPCs identified in 2020.
-Ongoing n/a Ongoing tasks will end on or before the Estimated Phase Completion Date of September 30, 2028.
+For the CBTP program, update the assessment of needs, solutions and list of Ongoing projects/programs for historically underserved communities in the county, including in EPCs identified in 2020.

-Potential deliverables may include checklists, status reports, invoices, lists of projects, adopted plans, etc. Task start dates will begin immediately following project authorization, currently estimated for July 2022.
-All
+^{} Potential deliverables may include checklists, status reports, invoices, lists of projects, adopted plans, etc.

+^{} Task start dates will begin immediately following project authorization, currently estimated for July 2022.
+All tasks will end on or before the Estimated Phase Completion Date of September 30, 2028.